-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Dufault was displaced under the new map, and therefore didn’t run for reelection.
 He’ll be replaced by Republican Bryan Sandlin of Zillah, who ran unopposed for the seat.
 Sandlin is the operations manager for Highland Fruit Growers and has a background in the farming and the fruit packing business.

-“The redistricting commission fractured a once-cohesive district by replacing two areas of fast-growing Latino populations (Selah and East Valley) with disconnected parts of four other counties.
+“The redistricting commission fractured a once-cohesive district by replacing two areas of fast-growing Latino populations [Selah and East Valley] with disconnected parts of four other counties.
 It was a failed effort to create a Democrat-friendly district,” Dufault said in an email Friday.

 Corry, who believes the redistricting commission’s maps are legal, said he’s curious about how conversations about partisanship will play out following this first election cycle under the new boundaries.